Best Countertop Blenders of 2018

 - The most powerful blenders on the market exceed 1,500 watts.
 However, a blender with 1,200+ watts is considered to be a pro-grade appliance.

-- Most home users will find a blender of 600 to 900 watts perfectly acceptable.
+- Most home users will find 600 to 900 watts perfectly acceptable.

 What do the extra watts in pro-grade appliances do?
 If you want to make homemade almond milk or perfectly smooth peanut butter with little to no oil, a high-powered blender could help you achieve this.